Being a member of the Safe Space Alliance

 For many queer people, especially those who are highly sensitive, introverted, or have experienced trauma, the world often doesn’t feel like a safe place.
 Even places that say they’re “inclusive” don’t always back it up with action or awareness.

-We wanted to make it clear: this is a space where your identity, emotions, and boundaries are respected.
-That’s the kind of safety we’re building.
+Let’s make it clear: this is a space where your identity, emotions, and boundaries are respected.
+That’s the kind of safety Sensitive and Queer is building.

 What it means to be a safer space